grassmik/CP4DWorkflows/README.md

 # CP4DWorkflows
 In Cloud Pak for Data, you can use Flowable to create process definitions to manage a specific business process.
 This repository will provide you with sample process defintions.

+[Developing Workflow Templates](developWorkflowTemplatesInstructions.md) describes how to setup the Flowable Modeler and how to transport process definitions between it and CPD.

 # Code disclaimer information
 This document contains programming examples.